flathub/shared-modules/README.md

 Each submodule may include additional instructions to be used properly.
 Please check the folder containing that module to see if anything extra needs to be done.

+## Adding

 To use shared modules for packaging an application, add the submodule:

 ```
 git submodule add https://github.com/flathub/shared-modules.git
 ```

+## Usage

-Then modules from this repository can be specified in a JSON manifest file like this:
+Then modules from this repository can be specified in an application manifest.

 ```json
 "modules": [